LetterN/Godot-FontAwesome/README.md

 ## Updating

 Simply copy new [FontAwesome](https://fontawesome.com) `.woff2` fonts in `addons/fontawesome/fonts` and copy `all.min.js` in utils, then open `dump_eet.html`.
 Copy the output and paste on `All.gd`

+If a new version of fontawesome comes out it will be updated on a new branch.